LucaCagnini/LB2_project_Group_3/performance_SVM/model_evaluation/README.md

   Logos representing conserved patterns in FP, TN, TP, and FN sequences.

 - **Feature Boxplots**
-  Boxplots for single features identified as informative by the SVM model.
+  Boxplots for single features identified as informative by the SVM mode, including the different scales used for feature selection.